 If you’ve ever wondered why the sea lion crossed the road, look no further than San Diego’s Route 94, where one flippered Eagles fan decided to hit the road to the Hotel California on his way to the other tide!

-According to the California Highway Patrol, 911 dispatchers began receiving reports from drivers flipping out at the sight of the 200-pound sea lion about eight miles away from the nearest shoreline around 9:30 in the morning on January 7.
+According to the California Highway Patrol, 911 dispatchers began receiving reports from drivers flipping out at the sight of the 200-pound sea lion more than three miles away from the nearest shoreline around 9:30 in the morning on January 7.
 Several passing cars stopped to direct rush hour traffic around the atypical tourist until the rescue team from SeaWorld San Diego arrived to take it to safety.

 It took three large nets to capture the sea lion before guiding it into a large container and transporting him straight to the vet for a full physical.

 A supervisor from the rescue crew, Jeni Smith, reported that while they do not know what led the sea lion astray, this wasn’t the hitchhiker’s first rodeo.
 The SeaWorld team rescued the same sea lion back in November after the juvenile male was found on Harbor Island Drive.
 He has since been spotted in other odd locations — albeit usually near the shores.

 All’s well that ends well for this adventurous guy, with SeaWorld’s social media accounts reporting on Tuesday that he is “alert, eating well, active, and exhibiting normal sea lion behavior.”
 You can even watch him splash around at their facility via Instagram!

 Meanwhile, kayakers reported a seal spotting in the Hudson River on January 1, about 100 miles away from its natural habitat, only to learn that they were paddling around its chosen home.

 While humans escape to Upstate New York to escape the hustle and bustle of the city, it’s not every day residents encounter a saltwater dweller — that is until Harbor Seal 246 swam along.